 The commonly held opinion is that a lawyer will always try to up-sell you unnecessary services (for more money than you want to spend).

 That’s not the case though.
 Law and business have been separated at law school.
-Only a lawyer with interest in business world will have such thought process, not all.
+Only a lawyer with an interest in the business world will have such a thought process, not all.

 3. Litigators Need to be Aggressive to be Good

 We have all formed our impressions of effective lawyers, skewed over the years by heroic TV shows and films.
 “Objection” shouts the lawyer.
 “Relevance!”

 This is not truly how it happens in a real court.
 As a matter of fact, it’s quite the opposite.
 The best lawyers in court are generally the ones who don’t create too much disruption.
 This is in no small part because, in court, it is important to be liked by the judge.